Problems playing files from a camera or portable device on Xbox 360

-Note If you’re using an Apple iPod, see the "More Information" section below.
+Note If you are using an Apple iPod, see the "More Information" section, below.

-If the files are compatible with your Xbox 360 console but don’t play, connect your device to a different USB port on your Xbox 360 console.
+- If the files are compatible with your Xbox 360 console but do not play, connect your device to different USB port on your Xbox 360 console.

-Some devices don’t play when connected to the console.
+Some devices do not play when connected to the console.
 If none of the above steps resolve your issue, try another device.

-To listen to unprotected Advanced Audio Coding (AAC) files from an iPod music player or other device, follow these steps:
+To listen to unprotected AAC files from an iPod music player or other device, follow these steps:

-From Xbox Home, select apps, and then select Search Apps.
+- From Xbox Home, select apps and then Search Apps.

 You can now listen to unprotected AAC audio files by themselves or in playlists with MP3 and WMA audio files from the following devices:

-You can connect a portable music player to your Xbox 360 console to listen to music as you play Xbox 360 games.
-However, your Xbox 360 console doesn’t support all music formats or all portable music players.
-You can’t play copyright-protected music from certain services, such as Apple iTunes.
-To play unprotected AAC music from an Apple iPod, use your Xbox Live Gold membership to download the Optional Media Update from Xbox Live.
-(See How to listen to music on your Xbox 360 console.)
+- You can connect a portable music player to your Xbox 360 console to listen to music as you play Xbox 360 games.
+However, your Xbox 360 console does not support all music formats or all portable music players.
+You cannot play copyright-protected music from certain services, such as Apple iTunes.
+To play unprotected advanced audio coding (AAC) music from an Apple iPod, use your Xbox Live Free or Gold Membership to download the Optional Media Update from Xbox Live.
+(See How to listen to music on your console.)

-Then, you use your gamer profile to download and install the AAC codec on a friend's console.
+- Then, use your gamer profile to download and install the AAC codec on a friend's console.

 In this scenario, the AAC codec may not work as expected on your friend's console.
 You may get the following error message: